 Initiating a Grievance

-The student initiates the grievance by connecting with the Director of the Disability Resource Center.
-If the grievance is against any staff of the Disability Resource Center, then the written notice is given to the Vice President of Student Affairs (VPSA) and follows the formal grievance procedure.
+The student initiates the grievance by connecting with the Director of the Center for Equal Access.
+If the grievance is against any staff of the Center for Equal Access, then the written notice is given to the Vice President of Student Affairs (VPSA) and follows the formal grievance procedure.

 The College reserves the right to bring a collaborative grievance to the Access Committee and/or Formal Grievance procedures if a report is egregious in nature; if multiple grievances have been reported about one person, or if the nature of the situation places The College at risk.
 In any of these cases, the institution assumes the role of grievant.

 The grievant reports to the Director of the Center for Equal Access, the Director will: